Selling Goods and Services to University Departments

-- If I am not an ISO, can I do a journal voucher in the AP system to charge another department for Goods or services that our department sold to them?
+- If I am not a Recharge Center, can I do a journal voucher in the AP system to charge another department for Goods or services that our department sold to them?

 - Why do I need to keep my external and internal sales transactions separate?

-Combining of costs of internal sales activity with external sales activity could lead to misinterpretation of fund balances by auditors resulting in the recharge center having to refund profits from external sales to the sponsor.
+Combining of costs of internal sales activity with external sales activity could lead to misinterpretation of fund balances.

 - What is Uniform Guidance?

-OMB Uniform Guidance provides principles for associating costs to Federal grants / contracts as either a direct or indirect charge.
+OMB Uniform Guidance CFR number 2 CFR 200 provides principles for allocating costs to Federal grants / contracts as either a direct or indirect charge.

 - What do I need to know about the Uniform Guidance?

-You do not need an in-depth knowledge of the Uniform Guidance to operate your business.
-The policy has incorporated the Uniform Guidance.
+You do not need an in-depth knowledge of the Uniform Guidance CFR number 2 CFR 200 to operate your Internal Sales activity.
+The policy and procedures have incorporated the Uniform Guidance principles.

 - Do I need to keep the rate review documentation?